 Component-A is being executed by the Directorate General Soil & Water Conservation KP through its provincial setup.
-It comprises the following activities (Table 1.1):
+It comprises the activities as given in the Table 1.1 below.

 Table 1.1.
 Activities under Component A Executed by the Directorate General Soil & Water Conservation KP